Antonio Delgado: 2018

 During the campaign, Delgado criticized Faso for voting against the Affordable Care Act.
-Faso, alongside the Congressional Leadership Fund and the National Republican Congressional Committee, attacked Delgado's former rap career, calling Delgado as a "big-city rapper".
-The New York Times Editorial Board condemned the attacks as "race-baiting".
+Faso, alongside the Congressional Leadership Fund and the National Republican Congressional Committee, attacked Delgado's rap lyrics, saying they "paint an ugly and false picture of America", "denigrated our nation and the free enterprise system", and "often glorified pornography and drug use".
+The New York Times editorial board condemned the attacks as "race-baiting".
+Delgado said his lyrics were "being taken out of context in an attempt to 'otherize' him from voters" in his mostly white district.

 Delgado won the general election with 132,001 votes to Faso's 124,408.
 He was sworn into office on January 3, 2019.

 2020

 Delgado ran for a second term in 2020.
 He was unopposed in the Democratic primary and defeated Republican nominee Kyle Van De Water, an attorney and former trustee of the village of Millbrook, New York, in the general election with 192,100 votes to Van De Water's 151,475.